Guide to benefits

 Disability Living Allowance

-Disability Living Allowance (DLA) (external link) is no longer available for over 16s.
+Disability Living Allowance (DLA) (external link) is being replaced by other benefits and is no longer available for over 16s.
 New claims for DLA can only be made if you’re claiming for a child under 16 - this is known as DLA for children.
-Anyone over 16 must apply for Personal Independence Payment (PIP) instead of DLA.
-PIP is gradually replacing DLA for people aged 16 to 64, even for those with an indefinite or lifetime DLA award.
+Anyone over 16 and has not yet reached State Pension age must apply for Personal Independence Payment (PIP).
+Anyone State Pension age or older and does not get DLA should apply for Attendance Allowance instead of DLA.

 Child Benefit